The authentic sangria recipe

 Orange juice.
 Next add the juice of one orange (you can also use a glass of bottled juice, too, but it won’t be as good).
 The best oranges from Spain are those from Valencia: large, juicy and with a bright orange color.
 Some people prefer to use orange soda instead, but in this case you’ll have to wait and add it right before you serve it, so the bubbles aren’t lost during the maceration time.

 The extras.
 Spices and liquors are often added to sangria, but they are not strictly part of an authentic sangria recipe.
 In any case, most people will add a cinnamon stick to their sangria mix (but I’ve also seen people using a pinch of nutmeg instead – your choice).
 As for liquors, my favorite is Cointreau because it’s made with oranges and it therefore potentiates the fruity flavor, but you can also use brandy or gin (from a trickle to a small glass, depending on how strong you want your sangria to be, or how many different liquors you are adding).
-Just keep in mind that is the red wine (or the cava or champagne if you went for a white sangria) what should predominate in the beverage: liquors only add a personal touch but shouldn’t be too dominant.
+Just keep in mind that is the red wine (or the cava or champagne if you went for a white sangria) what should predominate in the beverage: liquors only add

 The secret is in the maceration time.
 Once you’ve mixed your ingredients well, your sangria needs some time to macerate.
 If you drink it right away, it won’t have acquired its characteristic fruity taste yet.
 Make sure to prepare your mix at least 2 hours before serving.
 If you prepare it precisely 2 hours before, leave it to macerate in room temperature and add some ice cubs before serving (your sangria might get a bit watered, but that’s OK).
 But if you have the time, make it around 4 hours before serving, macerate it in room temperature for the first two hours, then put it in the fridge to cool: this way it won’t be necessary to add any ice cubs.
 If you can, when serving keep the sangria in ice buckets to keep it cool.
 Otherwise, have ice cubs ready for the guests to add to their sangria as they keep drinking.
-Enjoy your party and don’t drink if you are going to drive!
+Enjoy your party and don’t drink if you are going to drive.

 So what about you?
 Head to the comments below and tells us: do you have any tips on how to make sangria even better?